 Top universities in America

-Does studying in the United States sound like something you'd be interested in?
+Interested in studying in the United States?
 Check out the top 10 universities in America below.

-When applying for universities in America, many UK students will (rightly) be looking for the most popular American universities to get the best education – and make their CVs sparkle!
+When applying for universities in America, many UK students will (rightly) be looking at the top ones.

 Top 10 American universities